 The Society of Health and Physical Educators, doing business as SHAPE America, is headquartered in Reston, VA, 25 miles west of Washington, D.C.
 Its vision is “Healthy People – Physically Educated and Physically Active!”
 SHAPE America is the largest organization of professionals involved in physical education, physical activity, dance, school health and sport—all specialties related to achieving an active, healthy lifestyle.
 Its mission is to advance professional practice and promote research related to health and physical education, physical activity, dance and sport by providing its members with a comprehensive and coordinated array of resources, support and programs to help practitioners improve their skills to further the health and well-being of the American public.
 For more information, visit www.shapeamerica.org.

 Lets Move!
-Active Schools
+Active Schools (Supporting Organization)

 American Camp Association

 The American Camp Association (ACA) is a community of camp professionals who, for 100 years, have joined together to share our knowledge and experience and to ensure the quality of camp programs.
 ACA believes that young people benefit emotionally, socially, physically, and spiritually from physical activity and spending time in close contact with the natural world.
 These connections are essential to healthy development.